almightynoah/Rstudio-Shiny/README.md

 # Rstudio-Shiny
-This is my project to create interacting web apps using R language, so let's swim!
+This is my project practice to create interacting web apps using R language, so let's swim!